swetha0/lab-angular-directives/README.md

 ![output-2](https://i1.faceprep.in/ProGrad/ts-day4-4.png)

 ## Progression 2: Structural Directive - ngIf
-- Generate a new app using `ng new directive-ngif-app`
+- Generate a new app using `ng new directive-ngfor-app`
-- Use the following angular built in attribute directives generate the output given below.
+- Use the following angular built in strucut directives generate the output given below.
 ```
 - ngIf
 ```